CHOCOLATE HILLS ON BOHOL ISLAND, PHILIPPINES

 Venezia Suites – Value: The Venezia Suits present the best value on Bohol.
 If you are looking for luxury but only want to spend mid-range often you need to get lucky.
 Venezia will hook you up with a beautiful suite that comes with a pool and living space.
 It’s a damn good deal and located right near all the action of Panglao so you are in a good spot.

-HM & B Backpackers Inn: As a backpacker generally you check price, location and cleanliness.
+HM & B Backpackers Inn: As a backpacker generally you check the price, location, and cleanliness.
 HM & B ticks all those boxes as one of the cheapest hostels near Alona Beach but also maintains good reviews, cleanliness and is pretty cheap compared to everything else near Alona Beach.